friedmanroy/friedmanroy.github.io/_BML/rec_6.md

 This is exactly the dilemma represented in figure 1; on the left, it is fairly obvious that the straight line should be chosen, although the 9th order polynomial fits the data better.
 On the other hand, the graph on the right shows exactly the opposite - the 9th order polynomial intuitively looks like it explains the data better than the linear function.
 However, in both cases the 9th order polynomial has much higher likelihood.
 So how can we choose which of the basis functions is a better fit for the data?

-The _evidence function_ [^1] (also called the \emph{marginal likelihood}, since we marginalize the parameters out of the distribution) is a way for us to intelligently choose which parameterization to use.
+The _evidence function_ [^1] (also called the _marginal likelihood_, since we marginalize the parameters out of the distribution) is a way for us to intelligently choose which parameterization to use.
 The idea behind the evidence function is to "integrate out" the specific values of the parameters $\theta$ and to see how probable the data set is under our parameterization.
 Suppose we have a prior $p\left(\theta\mid \Psi\right)$ that is dependent on some parameters $\Psi$ .
 Then:

 $$